-Feature Name Release Information Feature Description Protocol Independent Multicast (PIM) SM for Multicast VPN (MVPN) Profile 14 Release 7.10.1 Introduced from this release on: NCS 5700 fixed port routersNCS 5500 modular routers(NCS 5700 line cards [Mode: Compatibility; Native]) With this release, MVPN profile 14 is now extended to support PIM SM mode for IPv4 and static RP.
+Feature Name Release Information Feature Description Protocol Independent Multicast (PIM) SM for Multicast VPN (MVPN) Profile 14 Release 7.10.1 With this release, MVPN profile 14 is now extended to support PIM SM mode for IPv4 and static RP.
 PIM SM for mVPN Profile 14 Release 7.5.1 With this feature, MVPN profile 14 is now extended to support PIM SM mode for IPv4 and static RP.
 PIM SM for MVPN is not supported on Cisco NC57 line cards.
-MLDP Profile 14 support on an Edge Router Release 7.3.1 This feature is now supported on Cisco NCS 5500 routers and the NCS57 line cards installed and operate in native and compatible mode.
+MLDP Profile 14 support on an Edge Router Release 7.3.1 This feature is now supported on Cisco NCS 540 routers.